-Alternative Break Trips are a unique opportunity way to help others during the university’s fall, winter and spring breaks.
+Alternative Break Trips are a unique opportunity to help others during the university’s fall, winter, and spring breaks.

 - strong direct service

 We are looking forward to working with students like you to plan future Alternative Break trips.
 Please contact Bridget Duignan to share your input for our Fall 2024 trip!

 - Winter 2024: New Orleans, LA

 - Fall 2022: Atlanta, GA

 - Fall 2021: Columbia, SC (Local)